 Athletes and Mentors who complete electives will receive certificates for their training and gain valuable skills they can apply to their leadership journey.

-Athletes and Mentors who complete a workshop in a focus area that will be meaningful for the athlete, Special Olympics PEI, and their community.
-Following the workshop, they can sign an Academy Commitment form and become members of the Leadership Academy for a set term in one of the following roles: public speaking, an athlete health advocate, a member of an Athlete Input Council or Board/Committee, or a Peer Mentor.
+Athletes and Mentors may choose to complete a workshop in a focus area that will be meaningful for the athlete, Special Olympics PEI, and their community.
+Following the workshop, they have the opportunity to sign an Academy Commitment form and become members of the Leadership Academy for a set term in one of the following roles: Public Speaking, Health Messenger, Athlete Input Council, or a Peer Mentor.
 A description of these potential roles are listed in more detail later in these terms.
 These roles give athletes a voice in shaping the Special Olympics movement, and a chance to spread the word about the transformations Special Olympics can bring to individuals and families.

 What can Athlete Leadership do for you?